luccastera/blackboard/README.markdown

 This library implements a [TupleSpace](http://en.wikipedia.org/wiki/Tuple_space) on top of [Redis](http://code.google.com/p/redis/).
 It is similar to [Rinda](http://www.ruby-doc.org/stdlib/libdoc/rinda/rdoc/classes/Rinda/TupleSpace.html), but the tuplespace is persisted asynchronously (thanks to Redis) and it should be much faster.

+This library has been tested with Ruby 1.9!

 ## Dependencies